 Genetec Launches Autovu Plugin, ALPR Analysis Reports To Speed Up Investigations

-MONTRÉAL, May 01, 2025 (GLOBE NEWSWIRE) -- Genetec Inc. (“Genetec”), the global leader in enterprise physical security software, today announced the AutoVuTM ALPR Analysis Reports plugin , an advanced investigation tool that expands ALPR-based forensic search capabilities within GenetecTM Security Center.
+Montreal, May 02, 2025 (GLOBE NEWSWIRE) -- Genetec Inc. (“Genetec”), the global leader in enterprise physical security software, today announced the AutoVuTM ALPR Analysis Reports plugin , an advanced investigation tool that expands ALPR-based forensic search capabilities within GenetecTM Security Center.

 The new plugin empowers law enforcement officers and investigators to quickly narrow down a pool of suspects using vehicle behavior patterns-specifically driving speed and travel cohorts.
 By eliminating manual data sorting and enabling targeted, efficient analysis, the tool is designed to save investigators critical time.